-Drainage branches (more than 1 drainage branch).
-Vernal pool systems usually consist of many pools that are interconnected by, or dispersed among, one or more shallow pathways of surface water flow called swales.
+Drainage confluence.
+Vernal pool systems usually consist of many pools that are interconnected by one or more shallow pathways of surface water flow called swales.
 In their downstream reaches, some swales develop obvious banks and beds and therefore can be called channels.
-The swales and/or channels that drain to a common place comprise a drainage network.
-If the drainage network consists of two or more swales and/or channels that are clearly confluent with each other (i.e., they are connected to, and contribute to the flow of, another swale or channel), then the network is considered to have more than one branch.
+The swales and/or channels and pools that drain to a common place comprise a drainage network.
+If the drainage network consists of two or more swales and/or channels that are clearly confluent with each other (i.e., they are connected to, and contribute to the flow of, another swale or channel), then the network has a confluence.
+There must be obvious overland flow (swales or channels), as opposed to groundwater flow, to be considered a confluence.